AlexJRichards/TennisHelper/README.md

 This is an android application for my dissertation project.
 These installation instructions are for a windows machine.

 ## Clone the git repository to local device
 - type "git clone https://github.com/AlexJRichards/TennisHelper.git" in console.
+- alternativly use this folder as the import package

 ## Install latest version of Android Studio(2020.3.1) Arctic Fox